-Twenty-five percent (25%20%) of the state's Available Annual Credit Allocation will be the maximum Credit Awarded or Allocated to any one Project or Developer.
-The state's Available Annual Credit Allocation is defined as and includes the state's actual or estimated credit ceiling for the current year plus any other available Credits from prior year credit authority determined as of 20 business days prior to the applicable application deadline, and includes any Credits held back pursuant to court order or subject to Award under the Corrective Award set aside.
-The Developer's percentage of the Development Fee, as specified in a written development agreement, will be that Developer's percentage of the 25%20% limit.
+Twenty percent (20%) of the state's Available Annual Credit Allocation will be the maximum Credit Awarded or Allocated to any one Project or Developer for the current year.
+The state's Available Annual Credit Allocation is defined as and includes the state's actual or estimated credit ceiling for the current year plus any other available Credits from prior yearcredit authority determined as of 20 business days prior to the applicable applicationdeadline, and includes any Credits held back pursuant to court order or subject to Awardunder the Corrective Award set aside.
+The Developer's or Consultant's percentage of the Development Developer Fee, as specified in a written development agreement (a copy of which must be included in the Application), will be that Developer's or Consultant's percentage of the 20% limit.
 The maximum Credit Award for a Project will be determined based upon the state's Available Annual Credit Allocation for the Housing Credit year from which the Project is first Awarded HCs.
-If the state's Available Annual Credit Allocation is not known as of 20 business days prior to the applicable application deadline, the Available Annual Credit Allocation from the previous year will be used, subject to later adjustment once the state's actual Available Annual Credit Allocation is known.
-If an estimated amount is used for Award purposes, all Awards based upon such estimate shall be conditional upon a final determination of the state's actual Available Annual Credit Allocation.
-The twenty percent (20%) limit shall increase to twenty-five percent (25%) beginning with 2022 Credits, unless Congress extends the 12.5% volume cap increase provided in the consolidated Appropriation Act of 2018, in which case the twenty percent (20%) limit shall continue for the same period as such Congressional extension.
+If the state's Available Annual Credit Allocation is not known as of 20 business days prior to the applicable application deadline, the Available Annual Credit Allocation from the previous year will be used, subject to later adjustmentonce the state's actual Available Annual Credit Allocation is known.
+If an estimated amount is used for Award purposes, all Awards based upon such estimate shall be conditional upona final determination of the state's actual Available Annual Credit Allocation.
+The twenty percent (20%) limit shall increase to twenty- five percent (25%) beginning with 2022 Credits, unless Congress extends the 12.5% volume cap increase provided in the consolidated Appropriation Act of 2018, in which case the twenty percent (20%) limit shall continue for the same period as such Congressional extension.